techidaily/site-games-able/source/_posts/battling-boot-blues-in-league-of-legends.md

 ## 9\.
 Whitelist League of Legends From the Windows Defender Firewall

  If the game opens for a few seconds and then closes down, the Windows Defender Firewall might be blocking it.
 To rule out this possibility, you should whitelist League of Legends from Windows Defender Firewall.
-If you've never done that before, check out our guide on[how to allow apps through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+If you've never done that before, check out our guide on [how to allow apps through Windows Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .

  Similarly, if you're using a third-party antivirus that you think may interfere with the game process, either disable it or whitelist the game files through it.